The essential skeleton of a degeneration of algebraic varieties: The essential skeleton of a Calabi-Yau variety

 \begin{lemma} Let $Y$ be a connected smooth and proper $K$-variety and let $\omega$ be a non-zero $m$-pluricanonical form on $Y$, for some $m>0$.
 Let $K'$ be a finite extension of $K$, set $Y'=Y\times_K K'$ and denote by $\omega'$ the pullback of $\omega$ to $Y'$.
-Then the skeleton $\Sk(Y,\omega)$ is the image of $\Sk(Y',\omega')$ under the projection morphism $\pi:(Y')^{\an}\to Y^{\an}$. \end{lemma} \begin{proof} We may assume that $K'$ is Galois over $K$.
+Then the skeleton $\Sk(Y',\omega')$ is the inverse image of $\Sk(Y,\omega)$ under the projection morphism $\pi:(Y')^{\an}\to Y^{\an}$.
+In particular, $\Sk(Y,\omega)$ and $\Sk(Y',\omega')$ have the same dimension. \end{lemma} \begin{proof} Since $\pi$ is surjective, we can reduce to the case where $K'$ is Galois over $K$ by replacing $K'$ by a Galois closure over $K$.
 Let $d$ be the ramification index of $K'$ over $K$.
 We will prove that for every divisorial point $y$ on $(Y')^{\an}$ (see \cite[2.4.10]{MuNi} for the notion of divisorial point).
-This immediately implies the statement in the lemma, since $\Sk(X,\omega)$ is the closure of the set of divisorial points where the weight function reaches its minimal value \cite[4.5.1]{MuNi}.
+This immediately implies the first statement in the lemma, since $\Sk(Y,\omega)$ is the closure of the set of divisorial points where the weight function reaches its minimal value \cite[4.5.1]{MuNi}.
+The equality of dimensions then follows from the fact that $\pi$ has finite fibers.

 We denote by $R'$ the integral closure of $R$ in $K'$.
 Let $\cY'$ be a regular separated $R'$-scheme of finite type with irreducible special fiber $\cY'_k$, endowed with an isomorphism of $K'$-schemes $\cY'_{K'}\to Y'$.
 Let $y$ be the unique point in $\red_{\cY'}^{-1}(\xi)$, where $\xi$ denotes the generic point of $\cY'_k$.
-Removing a closed subset of $\cY'_k$ if necessary, we can find a regular separated $R$-scheme of finite type $\cY$ and an isomorphism $\cY_K\to Y$ such that $\cY'$ is an open subscheme of the normalization of $\cY\times_R R'$.
+Removing a closed subset of $\cY'_k$ if necessary, we can find a regular separated $R$-scheme of finite type $\cY$ and an isomorphism $\cY_K\to Y$ such that $\cY'$ is an open subscheme of the normalization $\cZ$ of $\cY\times_R R'$.
 Then $\red_{\cY}(\pi(y))$ is a generic point of $\cY_k$.